davrodpin/mole/docs/index.md

   * [Create multiple tunnels using a single ssh connection](#create-multiple-tunnels-using-a-single-ssh-connection): multiple tunnels can be established using a single connection to a ssh server by specifying different `--destination` flags.
   * [Aliases](#create-an-alias-so-there-is-no-need-to-remember-the-tunnel-settings-afterwards): save your tunnel settings under an alias, so it can be reused later.
   * Leverage the SSH Config File: use some options (e.g. user name, identity key and port), specified in *$HOME/.ssh/config* whenever possible, so there is no need to have the same SSH server configuration in multiple places.
   * Resiliency!
-Then tunnel will never go down if you don't want it to:
+Then tunnel will never go down if you don't want to:
     * Idle clients do not get disconnected from the ssh server since Mole keeps sending synthetic packets acting as a keep alive mechanism.
     * Auto reconnection to the ssh server if the it is dropped by any reason.